Bertha Southey Brammall: Career

 Wrapped in his shroud of snow.

-In 1905, she married Thomas Colin Brammall.
+In 1904, she married Thomas Colin Brammall.
 They moved to Melbourne for a time before returning to Hobart following her husband's appointment as a Master at The Hutchins School.
 Thomas Brammall was later a tutor at Christ College and was associated with the college and the University of Tasmania until his death in 1945.

 In 1928, she began hosting a children's radio program as The Authoress on Hobart's Radio 7ZL, reciting original Australian fairy tales and poems for children.
 Broadcast twice a week the program was very popular, with Mrs Brammall receiving letters from all over Australia and as far away as New Zealand and South Africa.
 The program only ended when she left to nurse her sick husband.

 She was intensely interested in the theatre and adapted parts of many English classics to the stage, often producing and acting in them herself.
 In 1934 she won second prize in an Australian Broadcasting Commission play-writing competition with her play, Flickering Candles, one of nearly 400 entries received.
 The play is a moving narrative of an episode of the convict days in Tasmania.
 An escaped prisoner takes refuge in the wardrobe of the rector's house.
 He turns out to be an Oxford man of good family wrongfully sentenced for another's crime.
 The maid recognises in him the sweetheart she had followed into exile.
 While the rector's wife is pleading with her husband to marry the couple and help them to escape, the police arrive to search the house.
 By a clever ruse the police are outwitted and the lovers get their chance to start out together in pursuit of happiness.
 The play was broadcast on radio 2BL in Sydney on 30 January 1935.

-She was also a consistent winner in the old Lyceum Club literary circle in Hobart and was a regular contributor of short stories and poems to a number of Australian periodicals and women's magazines.
+She was a consistent winner in the old Lyceum Club literary circle in Hobart and was a regular contributor of short stories and poems to a number of Australian periodicals and women's magazines.